rimaout/Obsidian-Vault/3. MOCS/Uni MOC/archive/PME - L8ott.md

 related:
 completed: false
 created: 2025-10-08T14:31
-updated: 2025-10-08T16:12
+updated: 2025-10-11T15:07
 ---
 ## Sending order

-MPI requires that messages be nonovertaking.
+MPI requires that messages be non-overtaking.
 This means that if process `q` sends two messages to process `r`, then the first message sent by `q` must be available to `r` before the second message.

 However, there is no restriction on the arrival of messages sent from different processes

 ## Data Types

 | MPI Datatype       | C Datatype           |
 | ------------------ | -------------------- |